4 Best Kids Metal Detectors of 2026

 • 9 V battery does not come included

-A great value option for kids, the MYLEK XP PLUS All-Terrain Metal Detector is a good beginners model.
+A great value option for kids, the MYLEK XP PLUS All-Terrain Metal Detector is a great beginners model.
 It’s a relatively basic, lightweight detector with simple functions – ideal for getting children interested in what metallic treasures they can find lying around.

 It also comes with a selection of accessories, which is why it’s one of the best metal detectors for kids if you’re after value for money.
 There’s a small 3-in-1 shovel/pick included, for excavating any treasure, and it also has a compass fixed to the end.
 Alongside this, the detector comes with headphones and a pouch bag that can attach to a belt for storing finds.